jpotts/alfresco-developer-series/content/tutorial/tutorial.md

 2. This time, specify the Alfresco Share JAR archetype (option 5).
 3. Specify "com.someco" as the `groupId`.
 4. Specify "content-tutorial-share" as the `artifactId`.

+Again, the default is to create a JAR, but we want an AMP, so edit the pom.xml file and uncomment the maven-assembly-plugin.

 Now you are ready to create a custom Share configuration file.